Oliver-Lloyd-MDEF/Oliver-MDEF-Portfolio/docs/term1/05-Living with your own ideas.md

 comments: true
 ---

+!!!
+Note "**Too Long Didn't Read**"

+    Over the course of four days, we engaged in two workshops focused on "boots on the ground" testing and executing our ideas.
+In the first workshop, "Magic Machines," we used lo-fi prototyping to create machines based on the 16 basic human desires.
+I made a set of scales to represent emotional balance.
+In the second workshop, we embraced the first-person perspective methodology by conducting a 24-hour challenge to live sustainably under the 2000-watt society concept.
+This hands-on approach provided invaluable insights into sustainable living and energy consumption, highlighting areas for further research and design exploration.
+---

 This past week we completed our module “Living with your own ideas” taught by [Oscar Tomico, Kristina Andersen and Angella Mackey](https://mdef.fablabbcn.org/2023-24/year-1/t1/living-with-your-own-ideas/#faculty).
 Over the course of 4 days we had took part in two different workshops, designed to show us what it means to be an active participant with a “boots on the ground” approach to the testing and executing of our own ideas and theories, rather than just hypothesis from an outside perspective.

 ## Magic Machines